shijia-liu/shijia-liu.github.io/_pages/about.md

 Email: liu.shij [[at](https://en.wikipedia.org/wiki/At_sign)] northeastern.edu

 # Recent News
-* Dec 2020.
+* December 2020.
 Attended [coling](https://coling2020.org/) and gave a [talk](https://shijia-liu.github.io/talks/2020-12-09-coling/) on code-switching in historical German books.
-* Oct 2020.
+* October 2020.
 A paper titled "Detecting de minimis Code-Switching in Historical German Books" was accepted to [COLING 2020](https://coling2020.org/).
-* Sep 2020.
+* September 2020.
 A paper titled "Measuring the Similarity of Grammatical Gender Systems by Comparing Partitions" was accepted to [EMNLP 2020](https://2020.emnlp.org/).
 * August 2019.
 Started Ph.D. studies in computer science at [Northeastern University](https://www.khoury.northeastern.edu).
 * June 2019.
 Attended [NAACL](https://naacl2019.org) and gave a [talk](https://shijia-liu.github.io/talks/2019-06-05-naacl/) on the Mandarin Chinese classifier system.
-* Feb 2019.
+* February 2019.
 A paper titled "On the Idiosyncrasies of the Mandarin Chinese Classifier System" was accepted to [NAACL 2019](https://naacl2019.org).